For Teams

 Keep the research loop small and repeatable

-A solo-founder loop should be lightweight: review source pages, shortlist a few ideas, interview buyers, and update the thesis.
+A solo-builder loop should be lightweight: review source pages, shortlist a few ideas, interview buyers, and update the thesis.
 Overly elaborate systems usually collapse after a week or two.

 Consistency matters more than volume because conviction compounds when you revisit the same wedge with better questions.